 Pathophysiology of the vital functions extinction of the body (phase of the dying process, types of cardiac arrest, resuscitation methods).
 The structure and stages of resuscitation care.
 Cardiopulmonary resuscitation, methods and techniques of defibrillation, features of transportation of patients with resuscitation profile and ensuring their safety.
 Post-resuscitation disease (pathological processes characterizing post-resuscitation disease, methods of intensive care of post-resuscitation disease, principles of general patient care in the resuscitation profile).
 Resuscitation and IC in case of a sudden arrest of blood circulation.
-Resuscitation and IC for acute blood loss and hypovolemia.
-IC in disturbed blood circulation in the main vessels.
+Resuscitation in the main vessels.
 Principles of IC with ARF, extracorporeal oxygenation in RF.